Frequently Asked Questions

 Do you offer workshops?

-Yes, we offer a variety of writing workshops, which are free and do not require registration.
+Yes, we offer a variety of writing workshops, which are free and usually do not require registration.
 See our Events for upcoming workshops.

 I’m an MSU student.
 How can I apply for an internship?